Anti-bunching dynamics of plasmonically mediated entanglement generation: Introduction

 Concurrently, a new quantum information processing platform based on the quantum theory of plasmons has rapidly matured in recent years \cite{Tame_Review, Ginzburg_Review}.
 The first demonstration of plasmonically mediated entanglement \cite{Altewischer_Nature} stimulated developments in both discrete \cite{Tame_Review} and continuous \cite{Lawrie_2013, Holtferich_2016} plasmonic quantum variables.
-More recently, squeezed states of light have enabled ultra-trace plasmonic sensing \cite{Fan_2015,Lawrie_2016}, while plasmonic mode volumes orders of magnitude below the diffraction limit have enabled Purcell factors exceeding $10^3$ in the weak coupling limit\cite{Akselrod_2014} and vacuum Rabi splitting in the strong coupling limit \cite{Chikkaraddy_2016}.
+More recently, squeezed states of light have enabled ultra-trace plasmonic sensing \cite{Fan_2015,Lawrie_2016}, while plasmonic mode volumes orders of magnitude below the diffraction limit have enabled Purcell factors exceeding $10^3$ in the weak coupling limit\cite{Akselrod_2014} and vacuum Rabi splitting in the strong coupling limit \cite{Chikkaraddy_2016, santhosh2016vacuum}.
 These plasmonic analogs to photonic cavity QED provide a framework for the development of nanoscale architectures with ultrafast coupling dynamics capable of operation at ambient temperatures.

-Despite substantial theoretical progress \cite{ Tudela_2010, Cano_2011, Nori_2011, Tudela_2011, Lee_2013, Hummer_2013, Nerkararyan_2015, Ren_2015, Gangaraj_2015, Hou_15, Otten_2015, Otten_2016, Hakami_2016}, dissipative entanglement generation has yet to be observed in plasmonic platforms, partially due to the technical difficulty of integrating plasmonic components with standard readout and control technologies.
-It is therefore tremendously important to develop simple alternative entanglement metrics for nascent plasmon based DDE experiments.
-In this letter we propose the use of the $g^{(2)}(\tau)$ second order correlation function as such a metric.
-Namely, we demonstrate that the degree of anti-bunching, of the photons radiated from our setup, is strongly correlated with the degree of entanglement that is dissipatively generated.
-We show how manipulating the local qubit driving amplitudes may be used to reduce the two qubit Rabi frequency, thus extending the anti-bunching width to timescales which are currently experimentally accessible.
+Despite substantial theoretical progress \cite{Tudela_2010, Cano_2011, Nori_2011, Tudela_2011, Lee_2013, Hummer_2013, Nerkararyan_2015, Ren_2015, Gangaraj_2015, Hou_15, Otten_2015, Otten_2016, Hakami_2016}, dissipative entanglement generation has yet to be observed in plasmonic platforms.
+This is partially due to the technical difficulty of integrating plasmonic components with standard readout and control technologies.
+It is therefore tremendously important to develop alternative yet simple entanglement metrics to develop the nascent field of plasmonic quantum information processing.
+In this article we address this need by demonstrating how the second order temporal correlation function can be used as a signature of entanglement between a pair of qubits coupled to a common plasmonic environment.